NuclearPhoenixx/Rutherford-Scattering/README.md

 # Rutherford Scattering

+**This app is also available as a progressive web app.
+You can install it in Chrome and other Chromium-based browsers!**

 This simulation numerically solves the coupled differential equation for two charged particles interacting only via Coulomb's law.
 The resulting interaction is commonly known as Rutherford scattering or Coulomb scattering.